GladLang

 Classes and Instantiation

 Use CLASS...ENDCLASS to define classes.
-The constructor is init (which supports Overloading).
+The constructor is a method named exactly after the class (which supports Overloading).

 Polymorphism

-When a base class method calls another method on SELF, it will correctly use the child's overridden version.
+When a base class method calls another method on THIS, it will correctly use the child's overridden version.

 Access Modifiers